 Before starting the university year, a topic on many students’ minds is bills.
 Whether it’s electricity, water, or any others, for most students this is the first time in their lives that they’ve had to think about outgoings such as these.

-A TV licence is just one of several bills to be concerned about, with most households in the UK paying it.
+A TV Licence is just one of several bills to be concerned about, with most households in the UK paying it.
 But you may be thinking, what’s it actually for?

 What is a TV license?